Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

 \section{Defence Strategies for AID systems}

-Addressing the wide range of potential cyberattacks on AID systems requires a comprehensive defence strategy that spans multiple system layers.
-Defence mechanisms in AID systems can be grouped into three primary areas: protected communication channels, intrusion detection, and control activities monitoring.
+Addressing the wide range of potential cyberattacks on AID systems requires comprehensive defence strategies that span multiple system layers.
+Defence mechanisms in AID systems can be grouped into three primary areas: protected communication, intrusion detection systems, and control strategies assessment.
 Besides these internal defences, external strategies—such as the use of redundant hardware or software components—are employed to detect abnormal activities independent of AID devices.
-Table \ref{table4-1} provides an overview of the defence types and corresponding methods proposed in past research for protecting AID systems.
+Table \ref{table4-1} provides an overview of the defence types and corresponding methods proposed in past research.